wv0/xld-oracle-soa-plugin/README.md

 	* The types `soa.CompositeSOADeployable` and `soa.CompositeSOADeployableSpec` are deprecated.
 From version 2.0.0. they will be removed.
 Use `soa.Composite` and `soa.CompositeSpec` instead.
 	* The types `soa.MdsSOADeployable` and `soa.MdsSOADeployableSpec` are deprecated.
 From version 2.0.0. they will be removed.
 Use `soa.Mds` and `soa.MdsSpec` instead.

+# Build #

+$ ./gradlew -PjythonInterpreter=jython xlPlugin

+or, if you are behind a proxy server:

+$ ./gradlew -Dhttps.proxyHost=127.0.0.1 -Dhttps.proxyPort=3128 -PjythonInterpreter=jython xlPlugin

 # Installation #

 Place the plugin xldp file into your `SERVER_HOME/plugins` directory.